 Read more about How to Reduce Security Issues for Connected Devices

-4. Improper Device Wearing
+5. Improper Device Wearing

 The accuracy of measurements and data relies heavily on the proper location of wearable sensors.
-They should be placed in direct contact with skin and in the right spot.
+They should be placed in direct contact with the skin and the right spot.
 However, it’s not always the case with devices secured with straps.
 On top of that, moisture or even tattoos can cause imprecise results.

 The Future of Wearable Technology in the Healthcare Industry